Today, we’re talking about the first lines of A Girl’s Guide to the Outback by Jessica Kate.

 The reader is left to wonder if Kim would be bold enough to speak the words out loud or if she would choose instead to use politically correct language.

-I may be reading too deep but I also get the impression that there’s a bit of dislike–disdain?–towards Samuel.
+I may be reading too deeply but I also get the impression that there’s a bit of dislike–disdain?–towards Samuel.
 Maybe a hint of competition.

 Did Samuel get a position Kim believed should have gone to her?
 Is Samuel her boss?
 Did he ask Kim to do something unreasonable?
 Or just something outside of her comfort zone?